 It’s also important to point out that everyone is different, and therefore what works for one person may not work in exactly the same way for another, so finding the right probiotic may involve a little trial and error.
-FInd out why knowing exact probiotic strain matters on the Probiotic Learning Lab site.
+Find out why knowing exact probiotic strains matter on the Probiotic Learning Lab site.

 Strains such as Lactobacillus rhamnosus GG® (pictured above) appear to have a positive effect on histamine intolerance symptoms

 As we have discovered, only certain strains of bacteria produce histamine, and this mechanism of action is well understood: to form histamine from histidine (a common amino acid) strains need to be able to express histidine decarboxylase enzyme.
 Production of biogenic amines including histamine is a strain-specific feature, and therefore not something that applies to all strains within one species.
 If the strain does not have the necessary genes, it can't form the biogenic amines.

 Probiotic strains which have been confirmed not to express histidine decarboxylase are suitable for those with histamine intolerance.